 5 Tips for Writing Perfect Recruiting Email Subject Lines

 But in the crazy, mixed-up digital world of today, first impressions are being made in person less and less.
-Rather, they’re sent into the ether as a sequence of zeros and ones.
-As a recruiter, you’re digitally introducing yourself daily – when you’re in the business of linking people with people it’s just part of the job.
+Instead, they’re sent into the ether as a sequence of zeros and ones.
+As a recruiter, you’re digitally introducing yourself daily – when you’re in the business of linking people with people, it’s just part of the job.
 And email is now the conduit through which most of these introductions flow.

-Your email subject line is that first impression.
+Your recruiting email subject line is that first impression.
 It’s the cover of your book.
 It’s the pressed shirt and the wry smile.
 Over one-third of your email recipients will decide whether or not to open your email based on that little piece of text alone.

 So how do you ensure your digital handshake is just as enticing as the physical version?
-Start with updating your recruiting email subject lines.

 1) Be Clear, Impactful, and Succinct